-Tru64 UNIX supports Version 4 of the Internet Message Access Protocol (IMAP4) as described in RFC 2060.
-IMAP4 is a client/server protocol, based on the Cyrus IMAP4 Revision 1 server from Carnegie Mellon University, that allows mail clients to access mail messages on a server.
+The Internet Message Access Protocol (IMAP4) is a client/server protocol, based on the Cyrus IMAP4 Revision 1 server from Carnegie Mellon University, that allows mail clients to access mail messages on a server.
 With it, a user can access his or her mail folders and manipulate the contents remotely without having to log in to the server.
 The protocol allows clients to create, delete, and rename mail folders, to check for new messages and remove old messages, and to retrieve messages selectively for local viewing.
 In addition, the user can select messages by attributes and parse messages in the RFC 822 and MIME formats.
 For more information, see the Network Administration guide.